-During a night shift at a wheat mill, KJ, a controlling supervisor, faces sabotage from his team, while haunted by the loss of his child, in the form of a wheat demon, leading to a catastrophic end.
+During a night shift at a flour mill, KJ, a controlling supervisor, is haunted by the loss of his little sister—manifested as a wheat demon—leading everything to a catastrophic end.

 Director’s statement